 Swimming.
 The IM indoor pools provide year-around swimming for both men and women.
 Children may also swim at certain times.
 The outdoor IM pool is popular from May to October.
-Water aerobics and learn-to-swim classes are available.
+Learn-to-swim classes are available.

 Tennis.
 Twenty lighted tennis courts are available south of the indoor football facility on Wilson Road.
 Eight more unlighted courts are available on East campus, just south of Fee Hall.
 There are two indoor courts in IM Sports-West.